 START STRONG Academy - JOIN US on August 29 & 30, 2021 for a

-2-Day College Success Academy that will introduce students with learning differences to college campus life while diving deeper into common transition challenges.
-Watch here for more details!
+2-Day College Success Academy that will introduce students to college campus life while diving deeper into common transition challenges.
+See details below!

 We are experiencing truly unique times.
 If you have questions about how the office is handling safety for COVID-19 please email us at Disabilityresources@mcla.edu.